 Locate my Records/Quick Find: Under ‘Locate My Records’, you will see all of your applications currently in the system.
 Refer to the record status to determine the status of your application.
 If an application is in development, this means it has not been submitted.
 If you have multiple submissions under one protocol (initial, modification, etc.), to determine where a specific submission is you will need to 1) click the icon with 4 lines, the “hamburger,” 2) click ‘view’, 3) click on the specific application you are trying to locate.
 Next, click ‘Show Current Route’ and you will be shown where exactly your submission is in the review process.

-*Depending on where your application is, determines who you should reach out to about pushing your application forward.
+Figuring out where your application is helps you see who you should reach out to about pushing your application forward.
 For example, if your application is with your research advisor, reach out to your research advisor.
-However, it is important to remember that the review process may take up to 4 weeks.
-You should not expect to be able to start data collection shortly after submitting your IRB application*
+Once with the IRB office, the review process may take up to 4 weeks.
+You should not expect to be able to start data collection shortly after submitting your IRB application.

 Revising an Initial Application